Opportunity Zone Fund Calculator

 Verify Qualified Opportunity Funds (QOFs)

-Ensure your investment is in a certified Qualified Opportunity Fund (QOF) to be eligible for the tax benefits.
-The IRS provides guidance on what constitutes a QOF, including requirements for investing at least 90% of its assets in Opportunity Zone property.
+Ensure your investment is in a certified Qualified Opportunity Fund (QOF).
+The IRS requires QOFs to invest at least 90% of assets in Opportunity Zone property to maintain eligibility for tax benefits.

 Understand the 10-Year Rule

-The most significant tax benefit — permanent exclusion of capital gains on the OZ fund investment itself — requires holding the investment for at least 10 years.
-Shorter holding periods still offer deferral and potential basis step-up, but miss out on this key advantage.
+The most significant benefit — permanent exclusion of capital gains on OZ fund appreciation — requires holding for at least 10 years.
+With default inputs, that's $57,946 in tax-free gains versus paying ~20% ($11,589) in a taxable account.

 Maximizing Investment Growth with Opportunity Zone Funds